Define relationships in data models (Beta)

 You can use the entity relationship diagram (ERD) for your data model to review the relationships between data model elements.

-1. Identify directional relationships with the arrows connecting elements.
+• Identify directional relationships with the arrows connecting elements.
+Each relationship has a distinct arrow.

-2. Identify which relationships are set up for which columns of the reusable elements in the ERD overview panel.
+• Identify which relationships are set up for which columns of the reusable elements.

-Data model entity relationship diagram for trip and stations elements, with an arrow from trips to stations to indicate a relationship, and the overview panel open to show more details about each element.
+Data model entity relationship diagram for trip and stations elements, with two arrows from trips to stations to indicate two separate relationships, one for the start station ID and another for the end station ID, and the modeling panel open to provide configuration options for the selected element.